 During these cold, dreary days, a ray of color may be all the inspiration you need to board a train or bus on a little winter adventure.

 Inside the NYBG’s Enid A. Haupt Conservatory it’s always colorful and warm.
 Year long, the park’s 50 gardens and 250 acres are pleasant for a stroll, but when the cold strikes, stick to the enclosed beauty of the conservatory.
-In addition to its vibrant collection of plants from around the world, the 11th annual Orchid Show is a radiant respite from winter’s doldrums thanks to thousands of blooms like blue and purple vandas, green and yellow cymbidiums, and pink and white moth orchids.
-Make it a weekday date night at Orchid Evenings, when you can stroll through the tropical paradise with a cocktail in hand and live music playing.
-If you’re a flower child, be sure to view our list of The Best Flower Shows Near NYC.
+In addition to its vibrant collection of plants from around the world, The Orchid Show: Chandeliers (February 28-March 19, 2015) is a radiant respite from winter’s doldrums.

 How to get there: Take the F/G to Bergen.

 Who needs Punxsutawney Phil?
-Instead of some large rodent prophesying whether spring is going to come early or not, let D.C.’s cherry blossoms show that the much-anticipated season is indeed on its way.
+Instead of some large rodent prophesying whether spring is going to come early or not, let D.C.’s cherry blossoms (March 20-April 12) show that the much-anticipated season is indeed on its way.
 Every year, the trees along the tidal basin and throughout the nation’s capital blaze pink and white, turning the city into a series of stunning photo-ops.
 Cruise under the beautiful boughs with a Blossoms by Bike tour or use the Capital Bike Share.
-Book a trip with Amtrak, now offering a 25% discount when you reserve a ticket to the festival 14 days in advance.

 We love winter when it’s snowing and we find ourselves cruising down a mountain and enjoying a rewarding drink by the fire in our Moon Boots.
 But for the non-skiing set, this season is bearable for other reasons, like affordable rates at luxurious hotels.
 If you don’t blink at $500/night, consider c/o The Maidstone your go-to summer retreat.
-But we’re more than happy to wait for winter deals like stay two nights for the price of one, currently being offered at this very posh, vividly decorated hotel.
-Take advantage of the weekday special ($225/night) at this hot spot, where perks include a pet-friendly policy, Wine Thursdays, free yoga and bikes, and a carbon-neutral goal.
+But we’re more than happy to wait for winter deals like the one currently being offered at this very posh, vividly decorated hotel.
+Take advantage of the winter getaway (50% of published rates, Sun-Thurs through March) at this hot spot, where perks include a gourmet breakfast, pet-friendly policy, Wine Thursdays, free yoga, bikes, and a carbon-neutral goal.

 How to get there: The Hampton Jitney will drop you in front of The Palm Restaurant on Main Street (Montauk Hwy 27).
 From there head West (in the opposite direction whence you came) and the hotel will be on your right.
 (About a 10-minute walk.)